Jay Bird Springs swimming hole in Georgia

 Plan Your Visit

 Jay Bird Springs sits within easy reach of several central Georgia communities.
-Macon, a city celebrated for its music history and stunning antebellum architecture, lies to the north and makes an excellent base for a longer regional trip.
+Macon, a city celebrated for its music history and striking antebellum architecture, lies to the north and makes an excellent base for a longer regional trip.
 Eastman and Chauncey are closer small towns worth exploring for local flavor and Southern hospitality.
 The best time to visit is May through September, when warm days make the spring's cold water feel like pure relief — though the quieter shoulder seasons offer their own rewards for those who prefer solitude over crowds.

 Getting There